 Common examples of these high value activities include:

 • Visiting and spending time with your top clients. • Selection of your newest leadership team hirer. • Being on a speaker panel at an industry conference. • Strategic planning time. • Meeting with a prospective new joint venture partner.

 2. Schedule in a recurring weekly appointment for one 3 hour block each week of “focus” time.
 I recommend you do this early in the day so you don’t get pulled off track by some errant email that ticks you off.
 Pick one day each week that you’ll block out a full 3 hours for you to use on your highest value creating activities.

 3. Score yourself daily (1-5) on how well you did investing your best time on your highest value activities.
 I keep a daily log that I fill out every weekday morning in my business journal, which takes me 2 minutes to do each day.

 4. Enlist your team in guarding your “focus” time.
-Explain to them why this matters to the company.
+Explain to them why this time hack matters to the company.
 Let them know that you’ll be accessible to them throughout the week but that during this one block of time ask for their help in giving you the buffer you need to focus on creating real value for your organization.